Is an online magazine covering pop culture, movies, history, tv, science and more.

-He has also written short stories, and should have a collection of horror stories coming out in 2015.
+He also writes short stories and is working on a collection of horror stories.

-Olga Hughes is currently pre-occupied with fairy tales, science fiction and fantasy, misanthropy, medieval history and the Long Eighteenth Century.
-She has a B.A. in fine art, worked as a chef and bookseller for many years, and is currently pursuing another B.A. in Literature and History.
+Olga Hughes is currently pre-occupied with fairy tales, fantasy, misanthropy, medieval history and the long eighteenth century.
+She has a B.A. in fine art, worked as a chef and bookseller for many years, and is currently pursuing another B.A. majoring in History and Literature.

 Neil Kemp is a keen and passionate amateur historian and prize winning photographer who lives in Margate, on the North Kent coast in the United Kingdom.
 Before retiring he worked both with and at Margate Museum, overseeing budgets on a number of historical projects.